Why did the NEB approve the Kinder Morgan pipeline if its economic impact is negative?

-- Experts like economist Robyn Allan show that the NEB’s conclusions are faulty, as research was based on a flawed methodology and outdated information (Allan, 2016, pp. 1-2).
+- Experts like economist Robyn Allan show that the NEB’s conclusions are faulty, as research was based on a flawed methodology and outdated information.
+(Allan, 2016, p.
+1-2).

-- The NEB did not consider the economic interests of all Canadians and refused to assess “the environmental and socio-economic effects associated with upstream activities, the development of oil sands, or the downstream use of the oil transported by the pipeline” (Allan, 2016, p.
+- It did not consider the economic interests of all Canadians and refused to assess the environmental and socio-economic effects associated with upstream activities, the development of oil sands, or the downstream use of the oil transported by the pipeline (Allan, 2016, p.
 6).